Azure-Samples/ms-identity-javascript-react-tutorial/2-Authorization-I/2-call-arm/README.md

    1. Ensure that the **Microsoft APIs** tab is selected.
    1. In the list of APIs, select the API `Windows Azure Service Management API`.
       * Since this app signs-in users, we will now proceed to select **delegated permissions**, which is is requested by apps when signing-in users.
-           1. In the **Delegated permissions** section, select the **user_impersonation** in the list.
+           1. In the **Delegated permissions** section, select **user_impersonation** in the list.
 Use the search box if necessary.
    1. Select the **Add permissions** button at the bottom.
    1. Select the **Add a permission** button and then:
    1. Ensure that the **Microsoft APIs** tab is selected.
    1. In the list of APIs, select the API `Azure Storage`.
-      1. Since this app signs-in users, we will now proceed to select **delegated permissions**, which is is requested by apps when signing-in users.
+      * Since this app signs-in users, we will now proceed to select **delegated permissions**, which is is requested by apps when signing-in users.
-           1. In the **Delegated permissions** section, select the **user_impersonation** in the list.
+           1. In the **Delegated permissions** section, select **user_impersonation** in the list.
 Use the search box if necessary.
    1. Select the **Add permissions** button at the bottom.

 ##### Assign Azure role-based access control (Azure RBAC)

-1. Ensure that an [Azure Storage Account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal) was created.
+1. Ensure that an [Azure Storage Account](https://docs.microsoft.com/azure/storage/common/storage-account-create?tabs=azure-portal) was created.
 If not, please create one.
 1. Assign the role `Storage Blob Data Contributor` to your user or group to have read and write access to your blob storage.
-Please see [Assign Azure roles using the Azure portal](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal?tabs=current).
+Please see [Assign Azure roles using the Azure portal](https://docs.microsoft.com/azure/role-based-access-control/role-assignments-portal?tabs=current).

 ##### Configure Cross-Origin Resource Sharing (CORS) support for your Azure Storage